giminni/docker-grav/README.md

 ## Using local key/value files for configuration

-To persist some configuration data a couple of key/value files are created in this local directory.
+To persist some project configuration data a couple of key/value files are created in this local directory.
 This `(<PROJECT_ROOT>/.context.*)` files are identified by a key and a corresponding value.
+E.g.

 ```bash
 GRAV_USER=grav